-- (A) Keno-A game whereby the patron chooses from one to twenty (1-20) numbers from an eighty (80) number field.
-The patron may win based upon the amount of numbers s/he matches from the subsequent draw(s) of numbers by the casino; - (B) Key person-Includes the following individuals or business entities: - 1.
+- (A) Key person-Includes the following individuals or business entities: - 1.
 An officer, director, trustee, proprietor, managing agent, or general manager of an applicant or licensee or of a business entity key person of an applicant or licensee; - 2.
 A holder of any direct or indirect legal or beneficial publicly traded interest whose combined direct, indirect or attributed publicly traded interest is five percent (5%) or more in an applicant or licensee or in a business entity key person of an applicant or licensee: - 3.
-A holder of any direct or indirect legal or beneficial privately held interest whose combined direct, indirect or attributed privately held interest is one percent (1%) or more in an applicant or licensee or in a business entity key person of an applicant or licensee; - 4.
+A holder of any direct or indirect legal or beneficial privately held interest whose combined direct, indirect or attributed privately held interest is one percent (1%) or more in an applicant or licensee or in a business entity key person of an applicant or licensee: - 4.
 A holder of any direct or indirect legal or beneficial interest in an applicant or licensee or in a business entity key person of an applicant or licensee if the interest was required to be issued under agreement with or authority of a government entity; - 5.
-An owner of an excursion gambling boat; and - Any individual or business entity so designated by the commission or director; - (C) Klondike-A solitaire card game played with a single fifty-two (52) card deck.
+An owner of an excursion gambling boat; and - 6.
+Any individual or business entity so designated by the commission or director.